DNA-Evolutions/Docker-REST-TourOptimizer/TourOptimizerWithDatabase.md

 Also, ensure to run the container inside the correct network (`--network mongonetwork`).

-For a complete list of environment variables, refer to the TourOptimizer Docker Variables documentation (To be added...).
+For a complete list of environment variables, refer to the [TourOptimizer Docker Variables documentation](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/TourOptimizerDockerVars.md).

 ```bash
 docker run --rm --name myJOptTourOptimizer \